Mean fields and fluctuations in compressible magnetohydrodynamic flows: Parameters of the numerical model

 With the range of $|z|$ limited to $1\kpc$ in our simulations, we have made special effort to ensure that the boundary conditions at the top and bottom of the domain do not introduce any apparent artefacts into numerical solutions, such as a boundary layer with a strong gradient in any of the physical variables \citep[Appendix~C of][]{Gent:2013a}.
 The limited vertical extent of the box is the main limitation of our model, but it can only be sensibly increased together with its horizontal size.

 The mass loss rate through the top and bottom boundaries is about $10^{-3}\Msol\yr^{-1}$, so $10^{6}\Msol$ is lost in $1\Gyr$, as compared to the total gas mass of $10^{7}\Msol$ in the computational domain.
-This mass loss would correspond to a realistic value of the total mass loss rate of $1\Msol\yr^{-1}$ for a galactic disk of radius $15\kpc$, assuming the Galaxy is in a steady state.
-Our open boundary conditions allow for inflow as well as outflow (albeit in a rather ad hoc way), which mitigates mass loss through the boundaries.
+This mass loss would correspond to a realistic value of the total mass loss rate of $1\Msol\yr^{-1}$ for a galactic disc of radius $15\kpc$, assuming the Galaxy is in a steady state.
+Our open boundary conditions allow for inflow as well as outflow (albeit in a rather \textit{ad hoc} manner), which mitigates mass loss through the boundaries.
 The mass loss, despite being only modest, was compensated by a continuous mass replenishment (in proportion to the local gas density, for minimal impact on the dynamics) to maintain an approximately constant gas mass throughout the simulations.

 The numerical resolution of $4\p$ that we use has been carefully selected to reproduce accurately the known expansion laws and approximate internal structure of an isolated supernova remnant, subject to radiative cooling processes, until its expansion slows down to match the ambient speed of sound \citep[Appendix~B of][]{Gent:2013a}.
 Thus, we are confident that our simulations model reliably the associated energy injection into the diffuse ISM.
 Indeed, the intensity of random flows, of order $10\kms$ in the warm gas and higher in the hot phase, is in full agreement with both observations and simulations at a higher resolution.
 This is also true of the scales of the random flows, fractional volumes of the ISM phases and other aspects of the modelled ISM.
 We have adjusted thermal conductivity so as to ensure that any structures produced by thermal instability are fully resolved at the $4\p$ resolution.
-Comparable simulations of \citet{deAvillez:2007,deAvillez:2012a} have an adaptive mesh with the finest separation of $1.25\p$, whereas \citet{Hill:2012} have a resolution of $2\p$, both representing an arguably modest improvement.
-We were unable to identify any differences in the relevant results of these simulations that might be a consequence of the difference in numerical resolution.
+Comparable simulations of \citet{deAvillez:2007,deAvillez:2012a} have an adaptive mesh with the finest separation of $1.25\p$, whereas \citet{Hill:2012} have a resolution of $2\p$, both representing an arguably modest improvement. \citet{GMKS21} have now demonstrated that the small-scale (fluctuation) dynamo solutions are convergent only for a resolution of $1\p$ and better, so at $4\p$ the small-scale dynamo is not sufficiently resolved.
+This does not undermine the validity of averaging procedures presented here, but may affect the optimal value of the filtering scale $\ell$.
+We were unable to identify any further differences in the relevant results of these simulations that might be a consequence of the difference in the numerical resolution.

 Self-gravity is ignored in our simulations since we do not attempt to model the very cold molecular gas which is the component significantly affected by self-gravity.
 Simulations with higher resolution would be required to model the higher densities and the associated more intense thermal and gravitational instabilities.